Divyaaa099/DSA-daily-practice/README.md

 - Practiced writing cleaner and more efficient solutions.

 **Goal:** Stay consistent, improve problem-solving skills, and become a better Java developer—one day at a time. 💪
+---

+## 📅 Day 3 – String & Two Pointers

+Successfully completed **3 LeetCode problems** focused on **String manipulation** and the **Two Pointers** technique.

+### ✅ Problems Solved

+1. Reverse String
+2. Reverse Vowels of a String
+3. Is Subsequence

+### 📚 Concepts Practiced

+* Two Pointers
+* String Manipulation
+* Character Swapping
+* Efficient String Traversal
+* Character Comparison

+### 🎯 What I Learned

+* How to reverse a string efficiently using the two-pointer approach.
+* How to reverse only the vowels while keeping other characters in their original positions.
+* How to determine whether one string is a subsequence of another using two pointers.
+* Improved my understanding of writing clean, optimized Java solutions.

+**Progress:** ✅ Day 3/30 Completed

+> Small improvements every day lead to big results. 🚀
+---

 ## 🤝 Connect With Me